Punch Coomaraswamy: High profile cases

 One of the cases presided by Coomaraswamy as a judge was the 1987 case of Teo Boon Ann, a 26-year-old temple medium charged with killing 66-year-old Chong Kin Meng during a failed robbery attempt.
 Together with then Judicial Commissioner Chan Sek Keong, Coomaraswamy rejected Teo's claims of killing the victim in self-defense, and instead, they found that Teo had intentionally and cruelly killed Chong to avoid leaving her alive as a witness to identify him.
 As such, both Chan and Coomaraswamy found Teo guilty of murder and sentenced him to death.

-Another was the case of Nyu Kok Meng, a Malaysian armed robber who was an accomplice of Sek Kim Wah, a serial killer who roped Nyu in to commit robbery at a Andrew Road bungalow before he killed three out of the five hostages.
+Another was the case of Nyu Kok Meng, a Malaysian armed robber who was an accomplice of Sek Kim Wah, a serial killer who roped Nyu in to commit robbery at an Andrew Road bungalow before he killed three out of the five hostages.
 Nyu did not take part in the killings and instead, he protected the remaining two hostages from Sek's murderous rampage.
 Coomaraswamy, who found Nyu guilty of committing armed robbery with a rifle, took into consideration that Nyu never harmed the victims and willingly gave himself up to the police, and thus he erred on the side of leniency and sentenced Nyu to the minimum sentence of life imprisonment and the mandatory minimum of six strokes of the cane.

 Coomaraswamy was also the trial judge of the 1988 Lee Chee Poh case.
 The case was about Lee, a 50-year-old widow, masterminding the 1984 murder of her 39-year-old husband Frankie Tan, who was often abusive to Lee and even brought a mistress home after having multiple affairs, and fathered a son with the woman.
 In sentencing Lee to seven years' imprisonment for a reduced charge of manslaughter, Coomaraswamy took into consideration Lee's regret for the crime and also expressed his deep sympathy for Lee over the emotional abuse caused by her husband's treachery, which drove her to ask her brother-in-law and three others to kill Tan, whom Coomaraswamy condemned as a "callous" person for bringing his pregnant lover home and abused his wife Lee in cold blood.

 In 1990, Coomaraswamy was one of the two judges presiding the trial of Chia Chee Yeen, a National Serviceman who was charged with the fatal shooting of his army superior Daniel De Rozario in 1987.
 Coomaraswamy and another trial judge Chao Hick Tin (who was then Judicial Commissioner) rejected Chia's defence of diminished responsibility, finding that Chia never suffered from an abnormality of the mind and he was often described as an average soldier who performed his line of duty with a satisfactory performance, and Chia had killed De Rozario for being punished over a violation of rules in the army camp and he took it too far over a trivial issue.
 Chia was therefore found guilty of murder and sentenced to death.